About the Book

 My Review

-I received a complimentary copy of this book from the author through Celebrate Lit.
+I received a complimentary copy of this book from the author and publisher through Celebrate Lit.
 This does not affect my opinions, which are solely my own.

 My Rating